RasaHQ/agentic-orchestration-samples/car-purchase-assistant/mcp_server/README.md

 ## Usage

 This server is designed to be used with MCP clients.
-It communicates via stdio using the MCP protocol.
+It communicates via http using the MCP protocol.

 ## Environment Variables